vanHeemstraSystems/threagile-monitoring/README.md

     This will - in the separate terminal session (i.e. ```background```) - constantly load the changes you make into the appropriate files, whilst you can can continue make those changes - in the initial terminal session (i.e. ```foreground```).
 So you do not have to build your sources after each edit, it is taken care of automatically!

     To see the changes just save and reload your navigator (usually with F5).

+    **Note**: Use [Onlook](https://github.com/vanHeemstraSystems/onlook) to change your User Interface interactively and have it make code changes dynamically.
+Required is that the frontend is running.

     Make sure, to run your webpage when testing with backend functions, as follows:
     1) ```cd ../../../``` # go to the root of the repository